datacommonsorg/docsite/api/python/property_value.md

 **Returns**

-A `dict` mapping DCID's to lists of property labels.
-If `out` is `True`, then property labels correspond to edges directed away from given nodes.
+A `dict` mapping DCID's to lists of property values.
+If `out` is `True`, then property values correspond to edges directed away from given nodes.
 Otherwise, they correspond to edges directed towards the given nodes.

-When `dcids` is an instance of `list`, the returned property values are formatted as a `dict` from a given dcid to a list of its property values.

-When `dcids` is an instance of `pandas.Series`, the returned property values are formatted as a `pandas.Series` where the `i`-th entry corresponds to property values associated with the `i`-th given dcid.
-The cells of the returned series will always contain a `list` of property values.

 **Raises**